jluttine/jluttine.github.io/posts/blog-with-jupyter-ipython-notebook-and-nikola.md

 If you are using a custom domain name, add `CNAME` to `files` directory:

-    echo www.jaakkoluttinen.fi > files/CNAME
+    echo mycustomdomain.com > files/CNAME

 Deploy the static site to GitHub:

     nikola github_deploy

-Now your blog should be running, go and check out.
+Now your blog should be up and running.